Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mỹ mở lại cơ quan ngoại giao ở Bắc Cực từ thời Chiến tranh Lạnh - Ảnh 1.

-US Secretary of State Antony Blinken announced the decision to open a diplomatic mission in Tromsoe (northern Norway) from June, in a move to demonstrate "a diplomatic footprint in the Arctic Circle ", according to Reuters.
+US Secretary of State Antony Blinken announced the decision to open a diplomatic mission in Tromsoe (northern Norway) from June, in a move aimed at demonstrating a "diplomatic footprint in the Arctic Circle ," according to Reuters.

-Reuters quoted researcher Andreas Oesthagen as saying that this is an important move, showing that the US views the importance of the Arctic differently than it did five or 10 years ago.
+Reuters quoted researcher Andreas Oesthagen as saying that this is a significant move, showing that the US views the importance of the Arctic quite differently than it did 5 or 10 years ago.

-Tromsoe is Norway's largest city in the Arctic, about 400 km west of Russia.
+Tromsoe is Norway's largest city in the Arctic, located approximately 400 km west of Russia.
 Norway and Russia share a border in the Arctic.

-During the Cold War, Washington maintained a diplomatic mission in Tromsø, but closed it in 1994.
+During the Cold War, Washington maintained a diplomatic mission in Tromsoe, but closed it in 1994.

-Cooperation between the Arctic Council, specifically between Moscow and Western countries, has been stalled after Russia launched a special military operation in Ukraine since February 2022.
+Cooperation between the Arctic Council, specifically between Moscow and Western countries, has stalled since Russia launched its special military operation in Ukraine in February 2022.

-Some council cooperation has recently resumed, but remains limited to the level of senior diplomats and there has been no exchange between political leaders so far.
+Recently, some collaborative activities within the council have resumed, but remain limited to the level of senior diplomats, and there has been no exchange between political leaders to date.

 Source link